mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ### 5.1 Goals of design

-To further overcome such industry-wide issues, MXProtocol implements a bidding mechanism, designed to bring the needed resources to those devices that are willing to bid the most.
-Generally public LPWAN deployment is pushed by both individuals and corporations who do so in order to extend their own individual network reach.
-Introducing a bidding mechanism will cause network reaches to multiply due to the fact that users can both earn and learn from the data that are sent by the sensors.
-The purpose of this section is to examine the Smart Bidding design that would support a well-functioning LPWAN ecosystem.
+To further overcome such industry-wide issues, MXProtocol implements a PoP with Mining Difficulty and Miner health, designed to bring the high level of robustness of the network.
+Generally public LPWAN deployment is pushed by both individuals and corporations who do so in order to maintain their reputations in that region.
+Introducing a PoP mechanism will cause network stability to multiply due to the fact that users can get more PoP validations with more reputation and vise versa.
+The purpose of this section is to examine the PoP design that would support a well-functioning LPWAN ecosystem.
 The goals of the design are to:

-- Allocate downlink resources adequately
+- Allocate network resources adequately
-- Allow all sensors/end devices to compete on a market platform for network resources
+- Allow all sensors/end devices to trust a decentralized network and use it
-- Offer network deployments incentives, assisting them to monetize
+- Offer network deployments validations, guide a decentralized community to maintain
-- Ensure LPWAN services are monetized
+- Ensure decentralized LPWAN services are robust
-- Power the decentralized ledger with MXProtocol to simplify and resolve any issues
+- Power the decentralized network with autonomous governance to simplify and resolve any issues

 ### 5.2 Design and implementation